handshake/handshake.github.io/_posts/2014-07-02-rich-comparison-methods.md

 {% endhighlight %}

-In the case where only one side of the comparison supports an override, the object with a comparison override is prefferred regardless of side.
+In the case where only one side of the comparison supports an override, the object with a comparison override is preferred regardless of side.
 When the object with the override is on the right side, and `>`, `>=`, `<` or `<=` are used, python will use the reflection method of the invoked operator.
 In the above example this means `1 < Generic(1)` actually invokes